saptar/myList/README.md

 # myList
-This is the server code repo (nodejs) for running myList application.
+This is the server code repo (nodejs) for running myList application...